sangwon224/Movie_Studio_Strategy_Recommendation/README.md

 ## Data Analysis
 Our analysis shows following observations:

-1. Mean of non-R rated movies is greater than mean of R-rated movies based on the samples.
-In order to validate the aforementioned statement, a two-sample T-test will be performed  *[Exhibit 1]*
+1. Mean box office revenue of non-R rated movies is greater than that of R-rated movies  *[Exhibit 1]*
-2. The top three most profitable genres are Adventure, Musical, and Action, with Adventure movies exhibiting the highest median profit, followed by Musical and Sci-Fi genres  *[Exhibit 2]*
+2. The top three most profitable genres are: Adventure, Musical, and Action.
+Adventure movies exhibits the highest median profit, followed by Musical and Action genres  *[Exhibit 2]*
-3. Our simple linear regression model (i.e., production budget vs profit) explains about 37.1% of the variance in profit.
+3. Team's simple linear regression model on production budget vs profit explains approx. 37.1% of the variance in profit.
 An increase of $1.00 in production budget is associated with an increase of $2.13 in profit.  *[Exhibit 3]*

 Exhibit 1

 ![image](https://github.com/sangwon224/Movie_Studio_Strategy_Recommendation/blob/main/image/screenshot%201.png)

 Exhibit 2

 ![image](https://github.com/sangwon224/Movie_Studio_Strategy_Recommendation/blob/main/image/screenshot%202.png)

 Exhibit 3

 ![image](https://github.com/sangwon224/Movie_Studio_Strategy_Recommendation/blob/main/image/screenshot%203.png)

 ## Conclusion
-We recommend following to the leadership of S-Trio Entertainment:
+We recommend the following to the leadership of S-Trio Entertainment:

 1. Focus on non-R rated movies
 2. Embrace Adventure genre